dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream (parent) job that, when it completes, will trigger your job.
 You can also use the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job) to do this.

-It's possible to set up a configuration where an upstream job triggers multiple downstream (child) jobs and, also, to trigger jobs that are in other projects.
-You must have access (permissions) to the project and job to configure the trigger.
+You can set up a configuration where an upstream job triggers multiple downstream (child) jobs and jobs in other projects.
+You must have proper [permissions](/docs/cloud/manage-access/enterprise-permissions#project-role-permissions) to the project and job to configure the trigger.

 For jobs that are triggered to run by another job, a link to the upstream job run is available from your [job's run details](/docs/deploy/run-visibility#job-run-details).